i3D-net/ONE-GameHosting-SDK/tools/windows/readme.md

 ## Run Scripts

-The run script provide a quick execution of the compiled fake/example executables from the tools folders.
+The run script provide a quick test execution of the compiled fake/example executables from the tools folders.
-After a succesfull build the fake executables are locatated in the `build\bin\Release\` or `build\bin\Debug\` directory.
+After a build the fake executables are located in the `build\bin\Release\` or `build\bin\Debug\` directory.

 For more information about the fake/examples see: [one/fake](/one/fake/readme.md)